Isy89/LBF/docs/source/plugins.rst

         :param extra_config: extra configuration that may be used in the hook implementation
         """
         return single_intervals_transformed_reads

-    @lbfextract.hookimpl
-    def plot_signal(self, signal: Signal, config: Any, extra_config: Any) -> matplotlib.figure.Figure:
-        """
-        :param signal: Signal object containing the signals per interval
-        :param extra_config: extra configuration that may be used in the hook implementation
-        """
-        pass

 In this way when executing:

 .. code-block:: bash

-    lbfextract feature_extraction_commands extract_cool_signal_name --path_to_bam <path_to_bam> --path_to_bed <path_to_bed> --output_path <output_path>
+    lbfextract feature_extraction_commands extract-cool-signal-name --path_to_bam <path_to_bam> --path_to_bed <path_to_bed> --output_path <output_path>

-after fetching the reads lbfextract will execute the newly implemented hooks in place of the default ones.
+after fetching the reads, lbfextract will execute the newly implemented hooks in place of the default ones.
-One can use hooks already implemented in other plugins by registering them in the App.plugins_name attribute.
+One can use already implemented hooks in other plugins by registering them in the App.plugins_name attribute.
 This accepts a list of plugins.
-Hooks are parsed from left to right, and only the first not None hook of the plugins will be run. i.e. if there are 2 plugins implementing the plot_signal hook, which are registered in the App object as follow:
+Hooks are parsed from left to right, and only the first not None hook will be run. i.e. if there are 2 plugins implementing the plot_signal hook, which are registered in the App object as follow:
 App.plugins_name(["plug2", "plug1"]), only plug2 plot_signal hook will be run.
-New parameters can be provided in form of config. config can be dict object but LBFextract provides also a Config object which offers a way of validating the provided parameters with a voluptuous schema.
-One can subclass Config providing a voluptuous schema.
+New parameters can be provided in form of config.
+Config can be `dict` object but LBFextract provides also a Config object, which offers a way of validating the provided parameters with a voluptuous schema.
+One can subclass the Config class providing a voluptuous schema.
 One can inspect the lbfextract.fextract.schema module for an example.